ir-uam/RELISON/docs/source/sna/metrics/globalcomm.rst

 For the semi-complete and complete versions, we have a parameter:

-* *selfloops*: true if we want to allow selfloops between the nodes, false otherwise.
+* :code:`selfloops`: true if we want to allow selfloops between the nodes, false otherwise.

 Configuration file
 ^^^^^^^^^^^^^^^^^^